Skip to content

 template<typename T>

-auto&& follows the same deduction rules — if the initializer is an lvalue, auto&& is an lvalue reference; if it is an rvalue, auto&& is an rvalue reference.
-This is common in range-based for loops and lambda captures.
+auto&& follows the same deduction rules: if some_expression is an lvalue, universal is an lvalue reference; if it's an rvalue, universal is an rvalue reference.
+This shows up a lot in range-based for loops and lambda captures.

-Reference Collapsing — The Final Result of Four Combinations
+Reference Collapsing—The Final Result of the Four Combinations

-The reason universal references work is that reference collapsing is doing the heavy lifting behind the scenes.
-When the compiler deduces T&&, a "reference to a reference" situation can arise — for example, if T is deduced as int&, then T&& becomes int& &&.
-C++ does not allow writing "reference to a reference" directly, but in the context of template deduction, the compiler collapses it according to four rules:
+Universal references work because of reference collapsing.
+When the compiler deduces T&&, a "reference to a reference" can show up, for example if T is deduced as std::string&, then T&& becomes std::string& &&.
+C++ doesn't let you write "reference to a reference" directly, but in a template-deduction context the compiler collapses it according to four rules:

-There is no need to memorize these four rules — just remember one simple pattern: as long as one of them is an lvalue reference (&), the result is an lvalue reference.
-Only when both are rvalue references (&&) does the result become an rvalue reference.
+No need to memorize all four, one compact rule is enough: if either one is an lvalue reference (&), the result is an lvalue reference.
+Only when both are rvalue references (&& &&) is the result an rvalue reference.

-Let us verify this with a concrete deduction process.
-When an lvalue int x = 42 is passed in, T is deduced as int&, so T&& becomes int& &&, which collapses to int& per the second rule — the parameter type is an lvalue reference.
-When an rvalue 42 is passed in, T is deduced as int (a non-reference type), so T&& is simply int&& — the parameter type is an rvalue reference.
-No collapsing occurs, because there was no "reference to a reference" to begin with.
+Let's verify with the concrete deduction.
+Pass the lvalue name, and T is deduced as std::string&, so T&& becomes std::string& &&, which collapses by the second rule into std::string&, an lvalue reference parameter.
+Pass the rvalue std::string("Bob"), and T is deduced as std::string (a non-reference), so T&& is just std::string&&, an rvalue reference parameter.
+No collapsing happens, because there was no "reference to a reference" to begin with.

 Expand (21 lines)Collapse